Questions Answered Series: Hydrangeas

 Panicle and smooth hydrangeas bloom on new wood, which means they create their flower buds in early spring after dormancy.
 Buds are set on the newest growth on the plant, and usually don’t wait too long before bursting into bloom.

 How and when you prune your hydrangeas depends on two things: which type of hydrangea you have and whether it blooms on old or new wood.
+Pruning hydrangeas in the spring is a healthy framework for many types of hydrangeas.
 If you’re not sure which type you have, don’t worry, we spell it out for you in the questions above.
 Here’s how to prune each type:

 - Bigleaf hydrangeas (H. macrophylla): avoid pruning bigleaf hydrangeas, as they bloom on old wood, which means pruning it will cut off next year’s flower buds.
 You can trim off any dead wood or old blooms, but nothing more!